wlcg-soc-wg/pocketsoc/README.md

 - If containers don't start properly, `Ctrl-C` to stop containers, and re-run `docker-compose up` (particularly if you see error messages like "could not connect to database")
 - Make sure you're in the `docker-soc-demonstrator` directory proper - there are other `docker-compose.yml` files in the `misp-docker` subdirectory (the XME misp-docker repo) and `docker-elk` subdirectory, but we override this with different network settings to make our cluster work.

+## Environment

+Environment variables recognised by the deployment scripts:

+### SOCDIR

+Defines the base directory for the pocketsoc installation.
+In the VM version, this is `/development/PocketSOC/`.
+The `_local` wrapper scripts described below assume that they are being run from the installation directory.

 ## Components

 The current containers used by this demonstrator are: